TudbuT/qft/README.md

 - You can add a number to the end of both of your commands (after the filename) to boost transfer speeds (higher = faster), but a too large number might cause unreliability due to local network conditions or VPNs.
 The maximum possible is 65532 (65535 - 3).
+- You can run a helper yourself, as the "helper" mode argument suggests.
+This helper should simply be run on a server which is reachable from all over the web (a cheap VPS will definitely do).
 - Helpers don't **have to** be run on a public server, they work in LAN too, but that way, only computers in the same LAN will be able to use them.
 - You can allow streaming (for example when you want to transmit from /dev/stdin) by setting